Earu/gm_naughty/README.md

 # gm_naughty
 Write/Read arbitrary Garry's Mod memory locations.

-*Disclaimer: Yes, this is not particularly useful as there better programs that exist to achieve this, however it's Sunday and I'm bored*
+*Disclaimer: Yes, this is not particularly useful as there are better programs that exist to achieve this, however it's Sunday and I'm bored*

 ## Examples
 Getting gmod's base address: